List of unproduced DC Comics projects: The original Human Target TV series

 Harvey Shephard, then the president of Warner Bros.
 Television, told The New York Times in December 1991 that Human Target was intended for both American audiences and the international television market.
 A different pilot was filmed, resulting in the 1992 short-lived TV series Human Target.

 Jonah Hex TV special

 In 2000, 20th Century Fox developed a one-hour adaptation based on the character Jonah Hex to television with producers Akiva Goldsman and Robert Zappia involved, but the project never made it into production.

-Starman television series

-There was a television series planned based on Jack Knight adventures from the creators of Smallville and Birds of Prey.
-It would have featured both Jack and his father, been set in Opal City, and attempted to follow the comics as closely as possible.
-However, in 2003, after the failure of Birds of Prey, it was last referred to as being "indefinitely on hold".
-There has since been no sign that it will ever be produced.

 Early attempts at a Mad TV series

 A 1974 animated television pilot based on the Mad magazine that used selected material from the magazine was commissioned by ABC, but the network decided to not broadcast it.
 Dick DeBartolo noted that "nobody wanted to sponsor a show that made fun of products that were advertised on TV, like car manufacturers".
 The program was instead created into a TV special and is available for online viewing.

 In the mid-1980s, Hanna-Barbera developed another potential Mad animated television series which was never broadcast.